Paul McCartney: A Golden Legacy

 Best Rock Instrumental Performance: 22nd Annual GRAMMY Awards

-The second and final GRAMMY McCartney would win under the Wings banner, this instrumental recording featured a cadre of all-star musicians, including Pink Floyd guitarist David Gilmour, the Who's Pete Townshend, and Led Zeppelin drummer John Bonham and bassist John Paul Jones, among others.
-One of McCartney's harder-edged compositions, "Rockestra Theme" is featured on the final Wings album, 1979's Back To The Egg.
+This instrumental recording featured a cadre of all-star musicians, including Pink Floyd guitarist David Gilmour, the Who's Pete Townshend, and Led Zeppelin drummer John Bonham and bassist John Paul Jones, among others.
+One of McCartney's harder-edged compositions, "Rockestra Theme" is featured on the final Paul McCartney And Wings album, Back To The Egg.<o:p>

 1990: